The-AI-Alliance/ai-agent-workshop/match-attendees/README.md

 # Match conference attendees to AI Alliance members

-This agent uses summarized AI Alliance member data, and attendee data to find syngergies and then describes those synergies.
+This agent uses summarized AI Alliance member data, and attendee data to find syngergies and then describe and score those synergies.

 ## Prerequisites